oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/4stack-discovery/stack-discovery.md

 ## Task 3: Resource discovery of PSFT components

-1. On the Oracle Cloud Infrastructure Console Home page, click the Navigation Menu in the upper-left corner, select Observability & Management, and then click Downloads and Keys under Management Agent.
+1. On the Oracle Cloud Infrastructure Console Home page, click the Navigation Menu in the upper-left corner, select Observability & Management, and then click on Stack Monitoring.

    ![From OCI home page, under O&M, click on Stack Monitoring](./images/oci-stack-monitor.png " ")